 Refer to our Best Markets and Arcades to Visit in Naha article to find out what Sata Andagi is!

 After you get your smoothie, you can either enjoy it in the indoor or outdoor dining areas or relax in one of the hammocks.
-You can also shop for some souvenirs in one of the two shops next to AOSORA PARLOR.
+You can also shop for souvenirs in one of the two shops next to AOSORA PARLOR.

 ☛ If you like farm animals, head to the back of the spacious car park to meet the cafe’s two pet goats!